 - Open Spirion and open the Data Types tab.

-- The list of searchable information are located as buttons at the top of the tab.
+- The searchable information items are located as buttons at the top of the tab.
 You can add items to AnyFind by selecting the button that corresponds to the information you want to search for.

 By default, Spirion only searches for sensitive information on your Documents folder.
 You can also search a variety of locations from your entire computer to information that is saved by your web browser.